gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 this document.

-The second chapter illustrates via text description and graphs the architecture and the components of the system underliening the connection between them and their principal operations.
-Here there are also the sequence diagram that we have used to described the runtime view of the components.
+The second chapter illustrates via text description and graphs the architecture and the components of the system underlying the connection between them and their principal operations.
+Here there are also the sequence diagrams that are used to describe the runtime view of the components.
 At the end of the chapter there is a description of the selected architectural styles and patterns.

 ## 2. Overall Architecture